 Looking for more urban outdoor inspiration, check out our other city park guides:

-Green Oasis in the City Center: Tiergarten Park in (Berlin)
+Green Oasis in the City Center: Tiergarten Park (Berlin, Germany)

 Park Above The Rest: The High Line (New York City)